-Step 2: You’d playback the recording _over and over again: PLAY.
+Step 2: You'd playback the recording over and over again: PLAY.
 STOP.
 TYPE.
 REWIND.
 PLAY.
 STOP.
 TYPE.
-REPEAT… As this was happening you would write out the transcript or in years past you would use a typewriter, if you’re into that sort of thing.
+REPEAT.
+As this was happening you'd write out the transcript or, in years past, you would use a typewriter (if you're into that sort of thing).

 Fast forward a generation: the typewriter is now a computer, but the transcription process hasn't changed much.

 Problem: There has been no reliable and time-efficient way to get spoken words to magically appear on paper.